BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Isolation, culturing, and sequencing of bacteria and viruses collected in Canoe Cove, Nahant, MA during 2010 (Marine Bacterial Viruses project)

-attribute NC_GLOBAL title String Isolation, culturing, and sequencing of bacteria and viruses collected in Canoe Cove, Nahant, MA during 2010 (Marine Bacterial Viruses project)
+attribute NC_GLOBAL title String [Isolation culturing and sequencing of bacteria and viruses] - Isolation, culturing, and sequencing of bacteria and viruses collected in Canoe Cove, Nahant, MA during 2010 (Marine Bacterial Viruses project) (How can bacterial viruses succeed in the marine environment?)

 attribute NC_GLOBAL version String 1